-For this group of gases, the following information is required to be known:

-- The vapour pressure at 50 °C;

-- The physical state at 20 °C at standard ambient pressure;

-- The critical temperature.
+- 7. For this group of gases, the following information is required to be known: - ??
+The vapour pressure at 50 °C - ??
+The physical state at 20 °C at standard ambient pressure - ??
+The critical temperature.

 In order to classify a gas, the above data are needed.
 Data can be found in literature, calculated or determined by testing.
-Most pure gases are already classified in the UN Recommendations on the Transport of Dangerous Goods, Model Regulations.
+Most pure gases are already classified in the UN Model Regulations.
 Most one off mixtures require additional calculations that can be very complex.